 Members of the staff have researched debate educational and advanced communication practices, authored argumentation and debate textbooks, and conducted learning outcomes assessment of debate and communication instruction.
-The result – summer debate and professional communication instructional methods introduce dynamic approaches drawing on the best public speaking, critical reasoning, and argumentation practices of the world’s debate formats and effective standards-based learning.
+The result – summer debate and professional communication instructional methods introduce dynamic approaches drawing on the best public speaking, critical reasoning, and argumentation practices.

 Claremont Summer is one of the initiatives of the Debate Union’s educational outreach programming.
 The Debate Union supplements its summer programs with opportunities for exchange and learning from college staff from admissions, writing, and leadership programs.
-For example, students have the opportunity to learn about the college admission process and discover and develop additional skills for future academic and career success from representatives of some of the nation’s most well regarded and selective liberal arts colleges.
+For example, students have the opportunity to learn about the college admission process in presentations by senior admissions officers.
+Students are able to develop writing skills for future academic and career success in formal training with writing consultants and staff from Claremont McKenna College’s Center for Writing and Public Discourse.

 7. UPDATED PROGRAM AND FORMAT INFORMATION

-The 2013 Claremont Summer workshops include cutting-edge presentation and argumentation instruction based on the new John Meany and Kate Shuster textbook, How to Debate – Public Speaking and Critical Thinking Skills for Secondary School Students (forthcoming, Fall 2013) and John Meany’s two new texts on student leadership communication and effective professional presentations (forthcoming, Winter 2014).
+The 2016 Claremont Summer workshops include cutting-edge presentation and argumentation instruction based on the new John Meany and Kate Shuster textbooks (2015, 2016) and John Meany’s two new texts on student leadership communication and effective professional presentations (forthcoming, Spring 2017).

 The institute programs are also fun, with dormitory space converted for social gathering spaces – board games, cards, conversation, and music.
-There is outdoor recreation at adjacent playing fields, visits to the pool, ice cream socials in Claremont Village, barbecues and special meals, and more…All recreation is optional and varied – several activities happen at the same time.
+There are outdoor games and recreation at adjacent playing fields (including a soccer clinic from a member of the US Olympic Development Team and college soccer coach) , ice cream and smoothie socials in Claremont Village, and more…All recreation is optional and varied – several activities happen at the same time.
 In addition, there is always an opportunity for more private debate practice.
 Open forum questions and answer sessions and personalized speech and debate practice are available during any scheduled recreational time.